jinpan/covid-simulations/jekyll/shopping_with_masks/index.md

     <div style="padding: 1em">
 The shaded green area contains the average 50% of outcomes across all the simulations.
-The solid line is the median outcome, and the thin dotted line is the best fit over the entire graph.
-The thick dotted line from 40-60% is the best fit over that narrower range.
+The solid green line is the median outcome, and the thin dotted line is the best fit over the entire graph.
+The thick gray line from 40-60% is the best fit over that narrower range.
     </div>
 </div>

-Looking more closely at the data, there is an interesting second-order effect: there is a backwards "S-curve" in the data.
-At the middle of the curve, the impact of each additional mask wearer is very strong.
+Looking more closely at the data, there is an interesting second-order effect: a backwards "S-curve".

-**When ~50% of people are wearing masks, each additional mask wearer can prevent 1.7 infections.**
+**When about half of people are wearing masks, each additional mask wearer can prevent the most number of infections.**

 Intuitively, this makes sense:
-* When few people wear masks, the infection will spread rapidly.
-Those who do wear masks will still have a high chance of getting it since regular masks do not directly provide infection protection.
+* When few people wear masks, the infection spreads rapidly.
+Those who wear masks still have a high chance of getting infected since regular masks do not directly protect the wearer.
-* When many people wear masks, the infection rates are under control and one person not wearing a mask won't be able to set off a chain reaction of infections: an infected masked shopper is unlikely to infect someone else[^but_still_wear_your_mask].
+* When many people wear masks, the infection rates are much lower and unmasked people benefit from "herd immunity".
+Additionally, if an unmasked person does get infected and transmits the infection, those who are serially infected are wearing masks and won't further transmit the infection[^but_still_wear_your_mask].
-* In the middle is a sweet spot of when our actions are most effective, and each additional mask wearer can reduce the number of total infections by 1.7 (slope of the best fit line over 40-60%).
+* In the middle is where our actions are most effective; each additional mask wearer can reduce the number of total infections by 1.7 (slope of the best fit line from 40 to 60%).

 [^but_still_wear_your_mask]:
     If your community has a high rate of mask wearers, you should still wear masks!
 The more people we see wearing